DoginUwU/Anime-Decensoring/README.md

 - Decensoring images of ANY size
 - Decensoring of ANY shaped censor (e.g. black lines, pink hearts, etc.)
 - Higher quality decensors
-- Support for mosaic decensors (WIP)
+- Support for mosaic decensors (Beta)
-- User interface (WIP)
+- User interface (Beta)

 ## Limitations

 The decensorship is for color hentai images that have minor to moderate censorship of the penis or vagina.
 If a vagina or penis is completely censored out, decensoring will be ineffective.

-It does NOT work with:
+It maybe does NOT work with:

 - Black and white/Monochrome image
 - Hentai with screentones (e.g. printed hentai)